hansreier/techreier/eDrops/src/main/resources/static/markdown/elpower_en.md

 and the negative consequences large amounts of new non-dispatchable power will have on the Norwegian power grid.

-Leading Norwegian politic parties should take notice of the public opinion of this subject that exists in Norway and change there policies.
+Leading Norwegian politic parties should take notice of the public opinion of this subject that exists in Norway and change their policies.
 To be noted:
 It is not professionally or scientifically proven that the current policies actually is  working.
 The opposite is closer to the truth.